LMS vs. VLE In The Workplace: Understanding The Key Differences

 2. User Focus: LMS is more instructor-focused, providing tools for managing and delivering content, while VLE is more learner-focused, providing tools for interaction and collaboration.

-7. Flexibility: LMS is often more flexible and customizable, allowing organizations to tailor the system to their specific needs.
+7. Flexibility: LMS is often more flexible and customizable, allowing organizations to tailor the system to their needs.
 VLEs are usually more standardized.

-8. Scope: LMS is often used for organization-wide learning, while VLE is typically used for specific courses or programs.
+8. Scope: LMS is often used for organization-wide learning, while VLE is typically for specific courses or programs.

 Potential Learning Impact